Applications are now open

-Spaces are limited, so register today to avoid missing out!
+Interested in becoming a KMP mentee?
+Applications are open now.
+Spaces are limited, apply today to avoid missing out!

 Timeline for KMP Cycle 1 2021

 |10 Sep, 30 Sep, 13 Oct, 26 Oct 2020||Mentee Information Sessions|

 |7 Sep, 5 Oct, 21 Oct, 26 Oct||Mentor Information Sessions|

 |1 Nov 2020||Applications for mentees close for 2021 C1|

 |17 Nov 2020||Applications for mentors close for 2021 C1|

 |17 Dec 2020||Mentees and Mentors confirm their mentoring match|